Dr. Ammar Pabaney - DMD

 Prof. Syed Shabih Haider Zaidi - FRCS, FACS, FCPS

-The Dean of the American University of Barbados, School of Medicine, Dr. Shabih Haider Zaidi completed his MBBS from Dow Medical College (DMC) in 1966.
+The Chancellor of Medics International Virtual University and former Dean of the American University of Barbados, School of Medicine, Dr. Shabih Haider Zaidi completed his MBBS from Dow Medical College (DMC) in 1966.
 Following this he proceeded to UK for FRCS.
 He returned to Pakistan in 1972, and started teaching at his alma mater and rose to be the Professor and head of the department of ENT.
 He was also Principal of Sindh Medical College, Head of Medical Education, at DMC, Sindh Medical College and Jinnah Postgraduate Medical Center until 2001.
 Over the years, he was awarded Fellowships from of the American College of Surgeons (FACS), International College of Surgeons (FICS), and the College of Physicians and Surgeons, Pakistan (FCPS).
 Dr. Zaidi founded the Department of Medical Education at DMC.

 Dr. Zaidi has written several books and monographs, and published over a hundred scientific papers.
 He has also worked as an advisor and a consultant to the World Health Organization (WHO), and was a visiting Professor to the University Sains, Kelantan, Malaysia.
 Dr. Zaidi relocated to England in 2001 where he joined the University of Liverpool Teaching Hospital as an ENT Consultant.
 In 2004 he joined one of the University of Birmingham teaching NHS hospitals.